Skip to content

 Aid-office script (copy & send)

 A binding written answer beats a verbal hallway promise.
-This script is keyed to Florida's published displacement type — paste it, fill in your name, send before you accept an outside award.
+This script is keyed to Florida's published displacement type.
+Paste it, fill in your name, and send it before you accept an outside award.

 Dear Florida Financial Aid Office,

 I'm a fall applicant reviewing how outside scholarships interact with my institutional aid package.
-I've read the public policy at https://admissions.ufl.edu/afford/scholarships.
+I've read the public policy at https://www.sfa.ufl.edu/faq/ and the $48,700 cost-of-attendance worksheet.

 A written answer (email is fine) is important because the outside-scholarship awarding bodies want confirmation before disbursing.
 Thank you for the time.